C4K3/nbted/README.md

 Compiling
 -----
 Compiles on stable Rust 1.14+, just with `cargo build --release`.
-Be sure to run the tests if making changes.
+Be sure to run the tests and rustfmt if making changes.